HowToGetLicensed

 Last updated: March 1, 2026

 North Carolina is one of the fastest-growing states, with strong demand in Charlotte, Raleigh, and the Research Triangle, making it an excellent place to start a career as a notary public.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your notary public license in North Carolina is a structured process overseen by the North Carolina Secretary of State.
+Licensing in North Carolina is overseen by the North Carolina Secretary of State.
+The process requires 6 hours of pre-license education and costs between $100 and $200 in total.
+You'll need to pass the North Carolina Notary Public Exam (administered by North Carolina Secretary of State (administered at education course)) with a score of at least 80%.

 North Carolina requires just 6 hours of pre-license education — one of the lowest requirements in the nation.
 The total cost is relatively affordable at $100 to $200, including education, application, and exam fees.
 Most aspiring notary publics complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.